garret45/Joyfullino/README.md

   - the ranges of values that the Arduino is sending back.
 You will need this for the python script.

 3.)
 Open and edit the python sketch:
-  - Match your port (will be the same as the one you used to upload to the bord e.g., COM3 or COM5.
+  - Match your port in the Dropdown.
   - Match input the maximum and minimum values that you got for the Serial output of the board.